simondlevy/MulticopterSim/README.md

 class can be instantiated to transmit the images collected by a simulated gimbal-mounted camera on the vehicle, using a library like OpenCV.
-Computer-vision algorithms running in a Camera subclass can then be used as input to the PID control running in the FlightManager.
+Computer-vision algorithms running in a Camera subclass can then be used as input to the PID control running in the VehicleThread.
 The following figure illustrates this arrangement, using a traditional [cascade-control](https://controlguru.com/the-cascade-control-architecture/) (slow outer loop / fast inner loop) diagram: